Chancel Choir & Vocal Ensembles

 (NLaFa at Wesley)

-THE NORMA LUCAS ACADEMY OF FINE ARTS at WESLEY (NLaFa at Wesley) is designed to develop and grow musicians and artist of every grade level toward the realization of their dreams through the Fine Arts.
+THE NORMA LUCAS ACADEMY OF FINE ARTS at WESLEY (NLaFa at Wesley) is designed to develop and grow musicians and artists of every grade level toward the realization of their dreams through the Fine Arts.
 Whether one aspires to simply make music on an instrument for personal pleasure or to “go professional,” all students will be encouraged to reach their highest potential by highly qualified and gifted teachers.

 Regardless of skill level, NLaFa at Wesley is passionate about offering superior music education to all students.
 Most of our students are at the Elementary to High School levels, but we are also blessed to have adult students who have decided to revisit their childhood love of music.
 Our senior students enjoy music lessons as lifelong, casual learners to keep their minds exercised, organized, quick, and agile!
 All instrument training is conducted through private and/or group lessons.
-The staff members are required to go through the United Methodist Safe Sanctuary training and stay involved in performance and continue education.
+The staff members are required to go through the Safe Sanctuary training and stay involved in performance and continued education.

 The mission of NLaFa at Wesley is to introduce beginners to music and prepare Intermediate students and advanced students to appreciate the importance of serving God, their churches, and their communities with their talents.
 NLaFa at Wesley students, adults, and seniors who desire to pursue a professional career in music and develop their skills will also be rooted in Christian principles by having experienced our strong focus on individual training and musical excellence.
-Any high school student seeking a music career will be coached and prepared for music auditions and scholarship.
-Our teachers have had experience and success in helping students receive scholarships and get into college music programs by carefully following college entrance requirements for schools of music in higher education.
+Any high school student seeking a music career will be coached and prepared for music auditions and scholscholarships teachers have had experience and success in helping students receive scholarships and get into college music programs by carefully following college entrance requirements for schools of music in higher education.

 The Norma Lucas Academy of Fine Arts at Wesley (NLaFa at Wesley) has a vision to develop a prestigious center for Fine Arts Education in the Golden Isles.
 Our goal is to present a Christian worldview while opening our arms to every person within a gracious, loving, and cohesive, multicultural environment.
 Students will be prepared and equipped to have a positive impact on their own futures and on the lives of those around them through musical expression and excellence.